Orange County issues heat alert for weekend

-For a county-by-county list of locations and resources, please click here.
+For a county-by-county list of cooling locations and resources, please click here for English.

-For an interactive map of locations, please click here.
+For an interactive map of cooling locations, please click here.

-Please note these hot, muggy conditions can be extremely dangerous for people who are unsheltered — and especially those who are elderly or have chronic health conditions.
+Please note these hot, muggy conditions can be extremely dangerous for people who are unsheltered — and especially those who are elderly or have chronic health conditions — even below the 103 heat index.
 It is particularly important to stay hydrated and seek intermittent relief from the heat as best you can to allow your body to recuperate.
 If you suffer dizziness, nausea, headache, severe cramps, extremely hot skin or cool, pale skin, please call 9-1-1 and get medical help immediately.
 Heatstroke, in which body temperature rises over 104°F, is a medical emergency and can cause confusion, seizures or loss of consciousness.

 Please watch this page for updates as conditions warrant.